Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-A similar degeneracy was commented upon by \cite{Arrigoni-Battaia2015}, who computed a different set of AGN photo-ionisation models predicting the \ion{He}{ii}/Ly$\alpha$ vs. \ion{C}{iv}/Ly$\alpha$ diagnostic as a function of $U$.
-These authors modelled the expected line ratios in solar-metallicity optically-thick and optically-thin gas.
+It is also apparent in Figure~\ref{fig:chheii} that the photo-ionisation tracks overlap with the predictions from the ab-initio simulations by \cite{Cabot2016} in which shock-heated emission dominates.
+A similar degeneracy was commented upon by \cite{Arrigoni-Battaia2015}, who computed a different set of AGN photo-ionisation models.
+Similar to \cite{Villar-Martin2007b}, these authors modelled the expected line ratios in solar-metallicity optically-thick and optically-thin gas.
 Their optically-thin models are compatible with our \ion{He}{ii}/Ly$\alpha$ ratios at very low ionisation parameters ($\log U \lesssim -2.5$), where \ion{C}{iv}/Ly$\alpha \lesssim 10^{-2}$ \citep[Figure 12 in][]{Arrigoni-Battaia2015}, i.e. $\approx 10$ times below our upper limit for this ratio.
 As discussed above, such low values of $U$ are not unrealistic for the \ion{He}{ii} emitting zones within the LAB.
 On the other hand, their optically thick models ($N_\mathrm{H}$) would require relatively high ionisation parameters to reproduce our observed \ion{He}{ii}/Ly$\alpha$ ratios.
 For those models then, the predicted \ion{C}{iv}/Ly$\alpha$ values would be slightly below our upper limits.
-But, this region of the \ion{He}{ii}/Ly$\alpha$ vs. \ion{C}{iv}/Ly$\alpha$ parameter space is also covered by shock models.
+Unfortunately, this region of the \ion{He}{ii}/Ly$\alpha$ vs. \ion{C}{iv}/Ly$\alpha$ parameter space is also covered by shock models.
 This is illustrated by Figure~\ref{fig:shockm}, where we compare our measurements and upper limits to the predictions from shock models at solar metallicity by \cite{Allen2008}.
 For those models we use the same parameters motivated by \cite{Arrigoni-Battaia2015}, and we refer to Sect.~5.2 of their publication for an in-depth discussion of the motivation and description of the models.